class String

 Sets should be a list of strings following the rules

-.
-Returns a new String
+described at Char#in_set?.
+Returns a new String with

 all characters that match the given set removed.